By Marie Puertollano, Esq.

 More importantly, the Department of Labor will ask what your job title will be, what the immigration category will fall under and what your salary will be.
 This step is crucial for the approval of your H-1B.
 Your salary must be above the minimum wage given by the Foreign Labor Certification Data Center here.
 We recommend hiring an attorney to find the best possible job title and immigration category for your H-1B.

 We are now two months away from the filing date for H-1B.
-So start collecting the documents and if you have any questions, do not hesitate to contact our office for a free consultation.
+So start collecting the documents and if you have any questions, do not hesitate to contact our office for a consultation.